Patterson station (SkyTrain): Station information

-Station layout

 Entrances

 Patterson station is served by four entrances.
 The two main entrances are located at the southeast end of the station, one entrance faces Beresford Street and the stations bus loop, while the other entrance is adjacent to Central Boulevard.
 Two more entrances are located at the northwest end of the station, these two entrances are located within Central Park and do not allow access for the disabled.

 Transit connections

 Bus bay assignments are as follows: